graymalkin/pomsets-with-predicate-transformers/README.md

 ```
 ./_build/default/src/pomsets.exe [OPTIONS] <FILENAME>
-  --check      Check that pomsets generated satisfy the litmus assertion [default: false]
+  --check              Check that pomsets generated satisfy the litmus assertion
-  --complete   Print only completed pomsets [default: false]
+  --complete           Print only completed pomsets
-  --log        Set the log level as one of {all, info, debug, warn, error, none} [default: none]
+  --log <level>        Set the log level as one of {all, info, debug, warn, error, none} [default: none]
-  --log-time   Include time stamps in log output [default: false]
+  --log-time           Include time stamps in log output
+  --model <model>      Select a version of the model from {PwT, RC11, MCA1} [default: PwT]
-  --program    Interpret a program from the command line.
+  --program <program>  Interpret a program from the command line.
+  --print              Pretty print pomsets
-  --size       Print the number of completed pomsets [default: false]
+  --size               Print the number of completed pomsets
-  --tex        Use LaTeX output [default: false]
+  --tex                Use LaTeX output
-  --time       Show execution time [default: false]
+  --time               Show execution time
   -help                Display this list of options
   --help               Display this list of options
 ```